cphys/Foldy-Wouthuysen_Transformation/README.md

 Values for H are not unique. and different value for S will result in different Hamiltonians which are equivalent up to a transformation [2].
 Functionality exploring different S's could be added.

 ## External References
-Zatorski, Jacek, and Krzysztof Pachucki.
-"Electrodynamics of finite-size particles with arbitrary spin."
-Physical Review A 82, no. 5 (2010): 052520.
 [1] [Itzykson, Claude, and Jean-Bernard Zuber.](https://books.google.com/books?hl=en&lr=&id=CxYCMNrUnTEC&oi=fnd&pg=PP1&dq=C.+Itzykson+and+J.+B.+Zuber,+Quantum+Field+Theory&ots=am1wZ5kf9F&sig=oEFME-hWa_5-GvPntgNimvnIFDM#v=onepage&q&f=false)
     Quantum field theory.
 Courier Corporation, 2012.